serinryu/secondbrain/docs/04-Testing/03-Test-Slicing.md

 ### 2-3.
 Repository Test

 The Repository layer typically does NOT depend on another layer directly.
-Therefore, you don’t have to try to avoid dependencies on different layers.
-But, **it should  care about external databases.**
+Therefore, **you don’t need to try to avoid dependencies on different layers.**

+Instead, you have to consider DB here.
+Since the Repository layer is a layer that exchanges data with the database, it is better to proceed with an integrated test that connects with the DB and sends actual queries rather than writing it as a unit test.

-### 1️⃣ Mocking (Not using the actual database)
+### 1️⃣ Not using the actual database

-You can use an **1) in-memory database** or **2) mock the database interactions.** Here's an example of testing a repository using an in-memory H2 database
+You can use an **1) in-memory database** or **2) mock the database interactions.** Here's an example of testing a repository using an in-memory H2 database.

 ```java
 @DataJpaTest